-- Executive Order 11514, Protection and Enhancement of Environmental Quality (EO 11514): The purpose of this EO is for the Federal Government to provide leadership in protecting and enhancing the quality of the Nation's environment to sustain and enrich human life.
-Directed Federal agencies to initiate measures needed to direct their policies, plans and programs to meet national environmental goals.
-The EO also directed the CEQ to issue guidelines to Federal agencies for the implementation of NEPA.
-The EO was later amended to direct CEQ to issue regulations for the implementation of NEPA.
-The CEQ, through the Chairman, shall advise and assist the President in leading this national effort. - Executive Order 12114, Environmental Effects Abroad of Major Federal Actions (EO 12114): The purpose of this Executive Order is to require Federal agencies with facilities located outside the U.S. to consider the impact of major actions on the environment.
+- Executive Order 11514, Protection and Enhancement of Environmental Quality (EO 11514): Directed Federal agencies to initiate measures needed to direct their policies, plans and programs to meet national environmental goals.
+The EO also directed the CEQ to issue guidelines to Federal agencies for the implementation of NEPA. - Executive Order 11991, Environmental Impact Statements (EO 11991): Direct CEQ to issue regulations for the implementation of NEPA.
+CEQ promulgated its NEPA Implementing Regulations (40 CFR Parts 1500, 1501, 1502, 1503, 1504, 1505, 1506, 1507, and 1508) in 1978.
+Based on EO 11991, all three branches of government erroneously operated under the assumption that CEQ had authority to issue the regulations.
+However, on January 20, 2025, President Trump issued EO 14154, Unleashing American Energy, which rescinded EO 11991.

+• Executive Order 12114, Environmental Effects Abroad of Major Federal Actions (EO 12114): The purpose of this Executive Order is to require Federal agencies with facilities located outside the U.S. to consider the impact of major actions on the environment.
 The EO identifies four categories of "major" actions and requires Federal agencies with facilities overseas to establish procedures, in consultation with the Department of State and Council on Environmental Quality, for implementing the Order's requirements.

-2.1.4 Clean Air Act (CAA)
+2.1.6 Clean Air Act (CAA)

-In 1967, the first CAA provided authority to establish air quality standards.
+In 1967, the first CAA provided the authority to establish air quality standards.
 Since the original act, subsequent efforts have established revisions that are more stringent and comprehensive, culminating in the Clean Air Act Amendments of 1990 (CAAA).
 Principal features of the CAAA include a comprehensive strategy to achieve and maintain the NAAQS [see Table 2-1, National Ambient Air Quality Standards (NAAQS)] for specified criteria pollutants (i.e., ozone, carbon monoxide, particulates, sulfur oxides, nitrogen oxides, and lead, which are discussed in more detail below); further reductions in mobile source emissions; regulation of air toxics [e.g., Hazardous Air Pollutants (HAPs)]; establishment of a new acid rain control scheme; the phase-out of production and sale of ozone-depleting chemicals [e.g., chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs)]; and new enforcement sanctions.
 (Congress 1970) (EPA 2014a)